 How can diversity and inclusivity be promoted in nursing?

-As already mentioned, change needs to happen from the top down, with the guidance of competent, aware, and knowledgeable leaders who understand the value of a diverse and included workforce and equity of care to patients from all backgrounds.
+As mentioned, change needs to happen from the top down, with the guidance of competent, aware, and knowledgeable leaders who understand the value of a diverse and included workforce and equity of care to patients from all backgrounds.

 Promoting access to senior roles and training for all should be an ongoing effort that includes continual investment, professional development, and awareness.